ocupop/refed-website/src/_states/texas.md

         eligible_food: Agricultural crops
         eligible_recipients: Nonprofits
   animal_feed:
-    overview: 'Texas prohibits the feeding of animal-derived waste to swine.
-Food waste that consists of only vegetable, fruit, dairy, or baked goods waste may be fed to swine by a licensed facility.
-Individuals may feed household garbage to their own swine without a permit.'
-    summary:
-    link_url:
     legislation:
       - title: 'Tex.
 Ag.
 Code Ann. §§ 165.001, 165.026 (2015); see also Tex.
 Admin.
 Code tit.
 4, § 55.3 (2015)'
         animals_covered: Swine